ecomfe/echarts-stat/README.md

 ##### Return Value

 * `bins` - `Object`.
-Contain detailed messages of each bin and data used for [ECharts](https://github.com/ecomfe/echarts) to draw the bar chart.
+Contain detailed messages of each bin and data used for [ECharts](https://github.com/ecomfe/echarts) to draw the histogram.
 	* `bins.bins` - `Array.<Object>`.
 An array of bins, where each bin is an object, containing three attributes:
 		* `x0` - `number`.
 The lower bound of the bin (inclusive).
 		* `x1` - `number`.
 The upper bound of the bin (exclusive).
 		* `sample` - `Array.<number>`.
 Containing the associated elements from the input data.
 	* `bins.data` - `Array.<Array.<number>>`.
-An array of bins data, each bin data is an array not only containing the mean value of `x0` and `x1`, but also the length of `sample`, which is the number of sample values in that bin.
+Used for bar chart to draw the histogram, each bin data is an array not only containing the mean value of `x0` and `x1`, but also the length of `sample`, which is the number of sample values in this bin.
+	* `bins.customData` - `Array.<Array<number>>`.
+Used for custom chart to draw the histogram, each custom data is an array not only containing the `x0` and `x1`, but also the length of `sample`, which is the number of sample values in this bin.

 #### Examples

- When using ECharts bar chart to draw the histogram, we must notice that, setting the `xAxis.scale` as `true`.
+ This example using ECharts custom chart to draw the histogram, which is the best type of chart we recommend.

 ```html
 <script src='https://cdn.bootcss.com/echarts/3.4.0/echarts.js'></script>